 Planning for a wedding can be overwhelming!
 But, don’t overlook a very important part of the celebration – food safety!

 Whether you’re having a wedding reception catered or are self-catering, proper food safety principles will help ensure that your guests leave with only happy memories and not ones that could leave them sick or even land them in the hospital.

-Likewise, to help prevent food illness from happening at your wedding reception, it is important educate yourself on food safety and do some research into your caterer for the big day.
+Likewise, to help prevent food illness from happening at your wedding reception, it is important educate yourself on food safety and do some research into the caterer for your big day.